 Infantile hypertrophic pyloric stenosis (IHPS) is a disorder characterized by forceful vomiting in young infants.
-This is caused by hypertrophy of the pylorus, with elongation and thickening, eventually progressing to near-complete obstruction of the gastric outlet.
+This is caused by hypertrophy of the pylorus, which can progress to near-complete obstruction of the gastric outlet.

 Infantile hypertrophic pyloric stenosis (IHPS) occurs in approximately 2 to 3.5 in 1000 live births, although rates and trends vary markedly from region to region [1-7].
 It is more common in males than females (4:1 to 6:1) [1,7-11].
 Approximately 30 percent of cases occur in firstborn children (approximately 1.8-fold increased risk) [8,9,12], and it is less common in infants of older mothers .
 Symptoms usually begin between 3 and 5 weeks of age, and very rarely occur after 12 weeks of age .

 Genetic factors — Familial aggregation of pyloric stenosis was examined in a large population registry from Denmark .
 Significant familial aggregation was noted, with a nearly 200-fold higher rate among monozygotic twins and a 20-fold increase among dizygotic twins or siblings, as compared with individuals with no affected relatives.
 The heritability estimate from this study was 87 percent.
 The maternal and paternal contributions to heritability were similar, suggesting that the intrauterine environment was not an important causal factor.